Architecture

 deps_met = trueand transition frombacklogtoopen

 Dependencies resolve on review, not on done.
 This means the pipeline keeps moving without waiting for human approval.
 The check runs synchronously inside the same transaction.
-No background jobs, no eventual consistency.

 Dashboard delivery

-The dashboard is a static HTML/JS application bundled into the npm package.
-The server serves it from the root path (/).
+The dashboard is a static HTML/JS application served from the Hono server at /.
 The JS makes fetch calls to /api/* — the same origin, no CORS needed.
+There is no separate deployment step.

 What’s not in the server

-- No authentication or authorization (v0.1, single-user)
+- No authentication or authorization (single-user, localhost)

 - No LLM calls

-- No file watching or filesystem access
+- No file watching or filesystem access (scans are on-demand)

 - No webhooks or external integrations